williamthom-as/pg_siphon/README.md

 mix run -e 'PgSiphon.ServicesSupervisor.start_link()'
 ```

+### Incorporating library

+If you wish to act on a message frame there is a Phoenix PubSub channel named :broadcaster (topic 'message_frames') which you can subscribe to.

+Currently, there is only one queue named :notify.
+More will come in the future.

+Further info can be found in the module `PgSiphon.Broadcaster`.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at <https://hexdocs.pm/pg_siphon>.